jegesh/HebEngEventCal/README.md

 Methods

-The class contains only two methods, `setDbParams(Array $dbArray)`, used to pass the database login paramaters if they weren't set in with the constructor.
+The class contains only two methods, `setDbParams(Array $dbArray)`, used to pass the database login parameters if they weren't set in with the constructor.
 The second method is the printCal() method.
-It takes no paramaters, and should be called only after all the properties have been set.
+It takes no parameters, and should be called only after all the properties have been set.

 In addition to the PHP, the CSS file includes selectors for all the various components of the calendar, as well as default style definitions.
 The default is for a small, text-less Hebrew (rtl) calendar.